-It looks like Google has bigger plans than just Google Fiber, according to a recent report, the company is looking into launching its own Google wireless service.
+It looks like Google has bigger plans than just Google Fiber.
+According to a recent report, the company is looking into launching its own Google wireless service.

-According to The Information, Google is apparently interested in becoming a mobile virtual network operator, or MVNO, the company would do this by purchasing access to a large network.
+According to The Information, Google is apparently interested in becoming a mobile virtual network operator, or MVNO.
+The company would do this by purchasing access to a large network.

-Google would purchase network access from one of the major carriers at wholesale rate and then resell it to its customers, re-branded as its own wireless service.
+Google would purchase network access from one of the major carriers at a wholesale rate and then resell it to its customers, re-branded as its own wireless service.

 According to the report, Google has been in talks with the likes of Verizon early this year, and Sprint last year, before Sprint was acquired by Softbank.
+These discussions indicate that Google is serious about entering the wireless market and is exploring various avenues to make this a reality.
+By partnering with established carriers, Google can leverage existing infrastructure while focusing on delivering innovative services and competitive pricing to its customers.

 Google’s new wireless network could apparently use access points from Google Fiber, and then when this service is not available, it would switch to the carrier it has teamed up with.
+This hybrid approach could offer seamless connectivity and potentially lower costs for consumers, as Google Fiber’s high-speed internet service would complement the wireless network.

 Source The Information, The Verge